 A status offender is a juvenile who is charged with an offense which would not be a crime if it were committed by an adult.
-Such offenses include but are not limited to truancy, running away from home, incorrigibility, and unruly behavior.
+(See Georgia Code Section 15-11-381).
+Such offenses include but are not limited to truancy, running away from home, incorrigibility, etc.

 An unruly child is one who: